uavaustin/docs.uavaustin.org/home/src/README.md

 For onboarding documentation, see the [guides](guides.html).

-Our software [link tree](https://linktr.ee/UAVA.Software) containing tons of useful links!
+Our software [link tree](https://linktr.ee/UAVA.Software) has useful links to github, trello, the competition rules, life, the universe, and everything!

 ## Editing These Docs